licky-licky/toji-no-miko-translations/docs/md/docs/Asakura_Mihono_Episodes.md

 ## 4: About the Childhood Friends (2)
 **Chie:** Well, since Mihono-chan went to the bathroom, I'll say this...
 Actually, that sense of justice of hers has always made her a little reckless.
 **Chie:** Like when Etou Kanami-san and Juujou Hiyori-san attacked the head of the family...
-She ran after them shouting "I know there's a good reason for this\!"
-Honestly, as her onee-san, I wish she wouldn't act like that...
+She ran after them shouting "I know there's a good reason for this\!\" Honestly, as her onee-san, I wish she wouldn't act like that...
 **Kofuki:** ...Like a moron?
 **Kiyoka:** Well, I think it's nice how much she trusts her friend.
 **Kofuki:** Huh?
 It's still dumb.
 There's no way she was getting through the elite guard and the rest of them.